True Detective الموسم 1: حين تتحول الشكوك إلى ملف قرار

 B) Here’s the situation in one line.

-• • Risk: What do we lose if we’re wrong?
+- Risk: What do we lose if we are wrong?

 Example:

-Rule: don’t change the truth—change the structure of how you present it.
+Rule: do not change the truth.
+Change the structure of how you present it.

 Closing